clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

 gamma shape = 0.4520

 > We need to incorporate this into the template for a MrBayes block
 > below.
-The sumt and sump burnin values discard the first 25% of trees
+> The sumt and sump burnin values discard the first 25% of trees created
-> created (ngen/samplefreq x 0.25.
+> (ngen/samplefreq x 0.25).
 We can check whether the number of
 > generations (ngen) was sufficient after the run has completed using
 > Tracer.
 If you’re working with mitochondrial DNA from invertebrates,
 > set **code =metmt**, for vertebrate mtDNA, set it to **code=vertmt**,